oldtechaa/SeekMIDI/README.md

 See [the wiki](https://github.com/oldtechaa/SeekMIDI/wiki/HowTo:-Install-and-Run).

 Eventually, we would like to provide packages for MIDI-Perl, and provide a full automated setup procedure for SeekMIDI.
 Right now, we're working on more important things.
-We also eventually plan to port it to Windows, but that is low priority.
-There are no plans to port it to OS X at this moment.
+There are no plans to port it to Windows or OS X at this moment, although a third-party port would not be discouraged.

 ### Contribution guidelines ###

-Email me to contribute.
-I will explain what the goals are, and what our milestones are.
+To contribute, please take a look at the ["help-wanted" issues](https://github.com/oldtechaa/SeekMIDI/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).
+Alternatively, you can email me, and we can find a task suitable to your wishes and experience.
+We welcome contributions and newcomers!

 ### Who do I talk to? ###